 - Wages, salaries, and tips -- By law, your employer must send you a W-2 that shows how much you were paid in:

-- Tips -- To learn more, see the Tip Income tax tip.
+- Tips -- If you'd like to learn more, see the Tip Income tax tip.

 - Vacation pay

 - Extra cash - The IRS considers extra money you make for side jobs as self-employment income.
 Report this income on Schedule C. If you make more than $400 from your side job, you;ll need to file a Schedule SE and pay Social Security and Medicare taxes on the income.

 - Alimony received -- If you get alimony as a result of a divorce decree or separation agreement, the payments you receive are fully taxable.
 If you paid alimony during the year, you can deduct it even if you don't itemize deductions.

 - Unemployment benefits -- Unemployment compensation benefits are fully taxable.
 If you'd like to learn more, see the Unemployment Income tax tip.